openactive/openactive-test-suite/packages/openactive-integration-tests/CONTRIBUTING.md

     ```json
       "requiredCondition": "Required if accessCode can change",
     ```
 - `requiresOneOfIfImplemented` (OPTIONAL): A list of features which must be implemented if this feature is implemented.
-The example above indicates that, if a Booking System implements `non-free-opportunities`, then they also need to implement at least one of `prepayment-optional`, `prepayment-required`, or `prepayment-unavailable`.
+The example `feature.json` at the top of this section indicates that, if a Booking System implements `non-free-opportunities`, then they also need to implement at least one of `prepayment-optional`, `prepayment-required`, or `prepayment-unavailable`.
 - `explainer` (OPTIONAL): An explanation of whether or not this feature should be implemented, especially for complicated use cases.
 For an example, `prepayment-required-unavailable`'s `feature.json`:

     ```json